How to Expedite the Processing of I-131 Travel Document?

 In order to achieve emergency advance parole, an applicant will need to call USCIS ((800) 375-5283) to schedule an appointment to meet with a USCIS adjudicator at a local USCIS field office about the Form I-131 and its accompanying evidence.
 Applicant needs to bring a complete I-131 form, compelling evidence and filing fee.
 Often the emergency advance parole will be issued on the same day as the USCIS appointment if the local USCIS officer is convinced by the accompanying evidence.

-Not sure if you are eligible for an emergency advance parole, schedule a consultation with a skilled immigrant lawyer for $100 only!
+Not sure if you are eligible for an emergency advance parole, schedule a consultation with a skilled immigrant lawyer at an affordable price!